WordOps/docs.wordops.net/docs/faq.md

 ### Which operating systems are supported by WordOps ?

-WordOps can be installed on Ubuntu LTS (Long Term Service) releases (16.04 & 18.04) as well as on Ubuntu 19.04, Debian 9 (stretch), Debian 10 (buster) and Raspbian 9 (stretch).
+WordOps can be installed on Ubuntu LTS (Long Term Service) releases (18.04, 20.04 & 22.04).
+We do not officialy support Debian distribution (Debian 10/11 & Raspbian 10/11) because we are not able to run our continuous integration on it.
 Support for other linux distribution isn't planned.

 ## Technical

 ### Which version of PHP does WordOps support ?

-WordOps support PHP 7.2 (default) and PHP 7.3.
+WordOps support PHP 8.0 (default) 7.2, 7.3, 7.4 & 8.1.

 ### What is the best caching solution for WordPress ?